 Reference sources (like encyclopedias and dictionaries, including Wikipedia) are a great source for background or contextual information on a topic.
 These reference sources provide scholarly background information on folk tales specifically:

 This Companion is an authoritative reference source for the complex and captivating genre of the fairy tale.
 The Companion also examines related topics such as Disney, film, opera, science fiction, music, even advertising.

 This work is an award winning compendium of authors, concepts, motifs, characters, themes, works, and movements associated with folklore and literature from around the world.

 Welcome to the library research guide for WGST 102.
-If you need help identifying sources, citing them, or anything else, feel free to make an appointment to chat with me!
-If none of the times on my calendar work for you, email me.
+If you need help identifying sources, citing them, or anything else, feel free to make an appointment to chat with one of us!
+If none of the times you can find work for you, email Sarah or Laura.

 Scholarly articles about folktales

 Origin stories: Who is asking and answering the types of questions I am exploring for this short paper assignment?